Isheeta26/FocusScan/README.md

     The app will display segmented objects, object details, and the final output image with annotations.

-**Live Application**
+## Live Application & Deployment
- Explore the live version of the Object Detection and Annotation App here.
+Explore the live version of FocusScan [here](https://isheeta-sharma-wasserstoff-aiinterntask.onrender.com).